codetheweb/tuyapi/README.md

 - [tuyadump](https://github.com/py60800/tuyadump) a Go project to decode device traffic in real time
 - [tuya-mqtt](https://github.com/TheAgentK/tuya-mqtt) a simple MQTT interface for TuyAPI
 - [smart-home-panel](https://github.com/MadeleineSmith/smart-home-panel-fe) A website for controlling a smart light bulb
+- [GoTuya](https://github.com/Binozo/GoTuya) An easy-to-use api to control Tuya devices on the local network

 To add your project to either of the above lists, please open a pull request.